jmeistrich/rnl-conf-2025/slides/slides.md

 <div class="mt-4 flex justify-center gap-x-4" >🔗 <a>https://github.com/LegendApp/legend-music</a></div>

 <!--
-We can even do cool animations on windows.
-When the song changes this overlay window at the top of the screen unblurs and fades in, and blurs and fades out.
+We can even do cool animations on the windows.
+When the song changes this overlay window at the top of the screen unblurs and fades in, and after two seconds it blurs and fades out.
 -->

 ---